-Spend a day exploring Adventure Aquarium.
+Spend a day exploring the Adventure Aquarium.
 Photo courtesy of the aquarium

-2. Visit a local museum, where children's programs and kid-friendly exhibits are often on offer.
+2. Visit a local museum, like the Morris Museum, where children's programs and kid-friendly exhibits are regularly offered.

 Paint or make pottery at Around the Corner Art Center in Freehold and Morganville.
 Photo courtesy of Around the Corner

 7. Play retro video games and current favorites at one of these New Jersey arcades.

 8. Introduce the kids to the Garden State's newest indoor play space, Exceptional Explorers in Livingston.

 11. Explore and play at the remodeled Imagine That!!! museum and play space in Florham Park.

 12. Browse a local bookstore, let your child choose a new book, or visit Canadian bookseller Indigo's mega-store in the Short Hills Mall.

 13. Bounce all your energy out at an indoor trampoline park or bounce house like the Sky Zone in Springfield.

 15. Get messy and create your own tub of slime at The Slime Factory in the Menlo Park Mall.